ARTICLE I: NAME

 Section 1.
 Elected Positions

-Elected positions in the Association shall be President, President-Elect, Secretary, Treasurer, seven Board members-at-large, and four members of the Nominating Committee.
+Elected positions in the Association shall be Chair, Chair-elect, Secretary, Treasurer, seven Board members-at-large, and four members of the Nominating Committee.
 All elected individuals must be from institutions whose annual dues are paid.

 Section 2.
 Method of Election